Here is the table content of the article we will cover on this topic.

 What is inheritance in Java?

 Inheritance is an important concept/feature of Object-Oriented Programming.
 Inheritance is a mechanism by which one class can acquire/inherit the features(fields and methods) of another class.
-In this article, we will read the concept of Inheritance in java.
-It means in java one class can inherit the variables and methods of another class.
+In this article, we will read about the concept of Inheritance in java.
+When one class inherits the variables and methods of another class.
 It is also known as the Is-A relationship.

 - Reusability: The aim of inheritance is to reusability of code.
-If we want to create a new class but there is already a class that includes some of the code that we want, so that we can reuse the existing one by using the inheritance concept.
+If we want to create a new class but there is already a class that includes some of the code that we want, We can reuse the existing one by using the inheritance concept.
 We will discuss it in detail.

 - Method Overriding: We will discuss it in polymorphism.